fiskaltrust/release-notes/README.md

 ## March 26, 2021

 ### Middleware 1.3.18 (Germany)
-This Middleware version contains bug fixes for issues that could occur when using _Siwssbit Cloud_ or _Deutsche Fiskal_ TSEs behind a proxy server, a stability improvement for our _CryptoVision_ SCU to handle Windows' USB power saving mode, and a minor improvement for generating TSE order payloads.
+This Middleware version contains bug fixes for issues that could occur when using _Swissbit Cloud_ or _Deutsche Fiskal_ TSEs behind a proxy server, a stability improvement for our _CryptoVision_ SCU to handle Windows' USB power saving mode, and a minor improvement for generating TSE order payloads.

 [Middleware 1.3.18 Release Notes](middleware/middleware-1.3.18.md)